 St. Paul's Evangelical Lutheran School has been founded on the firm foundation of God's word.
 Therefore, the children attending our school receive thorough training in Bible history, Bible interpretation, and Christian doctrine.
 The memorization of Scripture passages, Martin Luther's Small Catechism and Christian hymns is a requirement of all pupils.
 We teach Classical Lutheran Education in order to cultivate the mind and soul of our students and incline them towards God’s truth, goodness and beauty.
-St. Paul’s follows the Classical Christian Education (CCE) model which includes the following:
+St. Paul’s follows the Classical Lutheran Education (CLE) model which includes the following:

 Details regarding the curriculum, core subjects and the distinctive nature of Classical Education may be discussed with the Headmaster.

 Classical Lutheran Education (CLE) seeks to cultivate in students self-knowledge, tools for learning, the ability to contemplate great ideas, and an understanding of the world in which the student lives: all for the love and service of others.
 Above all, classical and Lutheran education inclines a child toward truth, goodness, and beauty found fully and eternally in our Lord and Savior, Jesus Christ.